MelikKtly/Mini-Java-Project/README.md

 **HafizaOyunu**:Card guessing game using arrays.

-**SarkiciProjesi**:Program for adding, deleting, updating, and searching singers to the list using arrays.
+**SarkiciProjesi**:Program for adding, deleting, updating, and searching singers to the list using arraylist.